 - Rank all applicants that would be acceptable.
 You may rank as many applicants as you wish.
 Submitting a longer list of applicants may reduce your chances of being left with unfilled positions.

-- Rank applicants in order of your true preference, with the most preferred applicant as rank #1, the second most preferred as rank #2, and so on.
+- Rank applicants in order of your true preference, with the most preferred applicant as rank #1, the next most preferred applicant as rank #2, and so on.

-- Do not consider where an applicant might rank you when constructing your preferences.
+- Do not consider how any applicant might rank the program when ordering your choices.

 - Do not rank any applicant that is not acceptable for the program, even if the program might have unfilled positions after the Match.